jewelsofthought/neshama/site/posts/parashot/Shemini.md

 One commentary speaks of the sacrifice of son's as sanctification of G-d Name, may He have mercy on us, and that His acceptance of their sacrifice as a testimony to their greatness.

-{Note: How long did they have to learn all the intricacies of priesthood?
+{NOTE: How long did they have to learn all the intricacies of priesthood?
 And this is the first time they performed the ceremony, ever.
 We look at their death as a somewhat merciless judgement, and say that they sinned.
 However, perhaps they were zealous, and wanted to get even closer to the Divine Presence, even though they were not ordered to.
 On the one hand, there is a punishment &ndash; though on the other hand, it was an acceptance of their sacrifice.}

 ### Heavenly Fire